 If there's free unused space in other volumes on the same disk, you can shrink it to get Unallocated space and then add into system C drive.
 Operating System, programs and anything else keep the same with before.

 The steps are the same no matter you use physical disk, any types of hardware RAID arrays or virtual disk in VMware/Hyper-V virtual machine.

 To extend system C drive on Windows Server 2016, there are many choices in the market, but you'd better back up first and run safe partition software, because there is potential system damage and data loss risk.
 Better than other tools, NIUBI Partition Editor has innovative technologies to protect system and data:

 - Virtual Mode - all operations will be listed as pending for preview, real disk partitions won't be changed until click Apply to confirm.

 - Cancel-at-well - if you applied incorrect operations, it doesn't matter, you can cancel the ongoing operations without causing damage.

-Disk Cleanup is the final step to free up disk space on Windows Server 2016, then you'll get some precious free disk space in C drive, so the server could keep running smoothly.
-The most important step is adding more free space to C drive from other volume with NIUBI Partition Editor.
+To free up disk space in Windows Server 2016, you may use either Windows native Disk Cleanup or third party software.
+But in most cases, you can't get large amount of free space.
+If you cannot get over 10GB free space, you'd better add more from other volume with NIUBI Partition Editor.
 Besides shrinking and extending partition, it helps move, merge, copy, convert, defrag, hide, wipe partition, scan bad sectors and much more.